MindTouch/SGMLReader/ReadMe.md

 * **SgmlDtd Dtd**<br/>
 Specify the SgmlDtd object directly.
-This allows you to cache the Dtd and share it across multipl SgmlReaders.
+This allows you to cache the Dtd and share it across multiple SgmlReaders.
 To load a DTD from a URL use the SystemLiteral property.
 * **string DocType**<br/>
 The name of root element specified in the DOCTYPE tag.
 If you specify "HTML"